embedded-machine-learning/hwmodule-tf2oda-nvidia/README.md

-# hwmodule-tf2oda-nvidia
+# Execution of TF2 Object Detection API Models on NVIVIDA Devices

-Inference of Tensorflow 2 Object Detection API models on NVIDIA devices like Jetson Nano, TX2 and Xavier
+Important notice: The scripts in this repository have not been adapted and tested yet.